How to knit socks for beginners – Winwick Mum Sockalong

 Your socks are finished, well done!
 I hope you are super-proud of them!

-If you would like a book copy of the tutorials to keep so that you don’t have to keep referring to them online, Super Socks is the paperback and e-book version of the tutorials you have just used.
+If you would prefer to work from a book, Super Socks is the paperback and e-book version of the tutorials you have just used.
 It’s exactly the same information, it contains the 4ply and 6ply patterns for the Basic Socks and the tutorials are set out by needle type rather than sock section.
 Oh, and it’s a good big size so that you can prop it open with your brew!

 Need some extra help?
 If you’re a Facebook user, you can join the Winwick Mum Sockalong group – there’s plenty of opportunity to post pictures, ask questions and connect with other sock knitters.